tejaspuranik1/Benchmarking-DNN-Architectures-Machining-Tool-AD/README.md

 An exposition of the models in this package can be found in the following paper:

-Puranik, T. G., Gharbi, A., Bagdatli, B., Pinon Fischer, O., and Mavris, D. N., 2020, “Benchmarking Deep Neural Network Architectures for Machining Tool Anomaly Detection”, Smart and Sustainable Manufacturing Systems, Special Issue on Technology Infrastructure for Enabling Smart Manufacturing, ASTM International, 2020
+Puranik, T. G., Gharbi, A., Bagdatli, B., Pinon Fischer, O., and Mavris, D. N., 2020, “*Benchmarking Deep Neural Network Architectures for Machining Tool Anomaly Detection*”, Smart and Sustainable Manufacturing Systems, Special Issue on Technology Infrastructure for Enabling Smart Manufacturing, ASTM International, 2020